EduardoMSU/Algorithims-3013/Assignments/H01/README.md

 ### Eduardo Robles
 ### Description:

 This assignment will plug in each set of numbers one by one and identify whether the tree is balanced or unbalanced after every addition.
-If unbalanced, it will whatever rotation is needed.
+If unbalanced, it will do whatever rotation is needed.

 |  #  |  File  |  Description  |
 | :---: | ---------------- | -------------------------------------------------- |